 The betting distribution

 All the bets at the start of the season are of course still live and the betting distribution clearly doesn’t reflect the beliefs of today.
 The amount of bets on Liverpool has increased while the amount of bets on Manchester United has decreased since the start of the season.

 In a shorter perspective you’ll find that people tend to bet more on Liverpool, Arsenal and Chelsea.
-The changes in betting activity on Premier League winner last week compared to this week according to Tippat

 The odds on Manchester City to win the Premier League have decreased and that’s probably the reason why the amount of bets on City also decreased compared to last week.
 We find the most dramatic change in the amount of bets on Manchester United to lift the trophy.
 Last week close to 19 % of total bets on the eventual Premier League winner was placed on Manchester United.
 But after a weak draw at home against Burnley less than 12 % believes in United.

 Chelsea should be a good bet

 Judging from the betting activity on Chelsea there’s still some doubt among sports bettors.
 The amount of bets on Chelsea to win the Premier League is surprisingly low considering you’re offered 11/2 for them to do so.
 It might have something to do with the fact that Antonio Conte is such a new manager at Chelsea.